shopware/frontends/apps/docs/src/resources/integrations/cms/strapi.md

 ## Fetching and displaying pages

 :::warning
-This example is written for the vue-demo-store template and assuming that you [implemented multi CMS middleware](/resources/integrations/multi-cms.html)
+This example is written for the vue-demo-store template and assuming that you [implemented Multiple CMS middleware](../../../getting-started/cms/multiple-cms.html)
 :::

 Create new collection type `Page` on the Stripe admin site with fields: